oatpp/oatpp-examples/ApiClient-Demo/README.md

 Under the hood it uses provided ```RequestExecutor``` to perform http requests.
 Thus you are abstracted from the low-level http-client library implementation and can substitute any other http-client library at any time with zero code changes.
 *Roughly you may treat oatpp ```ApiClient``` as Java Retrofit for C++.*

+In this example you can configure to use such RequestExecutors:
+- [oatpp-curl](https://github.com/oatpp/oatpp-curl) - RequestExecutor for oatpp's ApiClient based on libcurl.
+- ```oatpp::web::client::HttpRequestExecutor``` - oatpp out-of-the-box provided RequestExecutor

 ## Example overview

 In this example you will find: